MyPureCloud/genesys-cloud-webrtc-sdk/doc/softphone.md

 are running simultaneously, there will be a race condition for which instance actually connects the call audio.

-- When a client sends a POST to conversations/calls (from her desired client) for a conversation to the Public API, asynchronously, she will receive a pending session event from the SDK and a response from the public API with the `conversationId` for the conversation.
+- When a client sends a POST to conversations/calls (from its desired client) for a conversation to the Public API, asynchronously, it will receive a pending session event from the SDK and a response from the public API with the `conversationId` for the conversation.
 If only handling outbound calls placed by your client, these can be correlated by conversationId together, and should not be expected to arrive in a guaranteed order.

 - If you wish to control the MediaStream settings (i.e., input device) you can provide it as an option to `acceptSession` or as a default in the sdk's constructor.
-Note that to call `acceptSession` on outbound calls, you'll have to disable `autoAnswerOutboundCalls` and answer them yourself when the event is triggered.

 [APIs]: index.md#api
 [methods]: index.md#methods